 Settlement is a financial decision since you are trading your continuing right to medical care and weekly benefits for a lump sum.
 An experienced workers’ compensation attorney can help you identify all the factors to consider for your case and reach the best decision.

-If you have questions that we have not answered here, see the navigation bar for more in-depth answers to select questions.
+If you have questions that we have not answered here, see the navigation below for more in-depth answers to select questions.
 Our website provides general information, but every work injury is unique and brings different challenges.
 To determine the best course of action to get the workers’ comp benefits you need, it is best to speak with a knowledgeable injury lawyer with experience handling claims like yours.

 At Hilley & Frieder, P.C., we offer a free initial consultation and we collect attorney fees only if we recover compensation for you.
 To speak with an attorney at no cost, please contact our Atlanta, Georgia, office at 404-233-6200.